-LED’s require less wattage to be fully powered when compared to its light counterparts.
-We can see in the chart here how many watts are required to produce a certain level of brightness (lumens – measurement of brightness).
+LED’s require less wattage to be fully powered when compared to their light counterparts.
+We can see in the chart here how many watts are required to produce a certain level of brightness (lumens – a measurement of brightness).

 2. LED Bulbs Need to be Replaced Less Frequently

 As we have stated above LED’s have a much longer lifespan than ILB’s and metal halide lightbulbs combined.
 Installing them in your commercial property will result in less maintenance and they will need replacing at a slower rate.